kenbod/sysadmin/hadoop.md

 </configuration>
 ```

-This set-ups the ports for various parts of the YARN infrastructure.
+This configures the ports for various parts of the YARN infrastructure.
 All of these components will run on the master node.

-#### Edit `mapred-site.xml`
+### Edit `mapred-site.xml`

-Edit the file `/usr/local/src/hadoop-2.7.1/etc/hadoop/mapred-site.xml` on the master node such that the `configuration` tag now looks like the file below.
+Edit the file `/usr/local/src/hadoop-2.7.1/etc/hadoop/mapred-site.xml` on the master node such that the `configuration` tag now looks like the `configuration` tag below.

 Note: first, you have to create this file...

 Execute these commands in the `/usr/local/src/hadoop-2.7.1/etc/hadoop` directory:

 1. `sudo cp mapred-site.xml.template mapred-site.xml`.
 2. `sudo chown hadoop:hadoop mapred-site.xml`
 3. `sudo vi mapred-site.xml`

+Then you can edit the file to contain this information:

 ```xml
 <configuration>